February 23, 2020

-Mexico City’s Street Musicians Seek Legal Recognition To Protect 600-Year-Old Musical Tradition
+Mexico City’s Street Musicians Seek Legal Recognition to Protect 600-Year-Old Tradition

 Musicians who perform on Mexico City’s streets are often harassed by police.
 Now, a group of them have formed a collective, seeking legal recognition of public performance spaces.